 Our study shows that in the absence of the predator, phenotypic selection favored early flowering.
 This is consistent with the general trend suggested by Munguía-Rosas et al. (2011b).
 Such patterns could potentially be the result both of early flowering directly increasing fitness, and of selection on other plant traits that are correlated with flowering phenology.
 Moreover, positive correlations between early flowering and high fitness may also occur because both early flowering and fitness are correlated with favorable microsite conditions and high resource availability, i.e., they are the result of environmental covariance (Rausher, 1992; Ehrlén, 2015).
 In our study, we tried to alleviate these problems by incorporating traits that we considered likely to be correlated with flowering phenology and traits likely to be correlated with plant resource state as covariates in our models.
 This suggests that the positive effects of early flowering in the absence of the predator may indeed be direct and causal in our system.
 Flowering early in Gentiana pneumonanthe can have several advantages, e.g. avoiding competition for pollinators and favoring outcrossing (Munguía-Rosas et al., 2011b).
 Plants flowering during the summer in northern latitudes, where the growing season is short, might also benefit from flowering earlier in order to increase the time available for seed maturation in suitable weather conditions, as temperatures are expected to decrease along the summer.

 Our results also show that such selection for earlier flowering in the absence of antagonists may shift to selection for later flowering if antagonists are present.
 In our study system, the direction of selection on phenology differed markedly between Gentiana populations with vs. without the butterfly pre-dispersal seed predator.
 This strongly suggests that the predator mediates shifts in selection from favoring early to favoring late flowering.
 Moreover, M. alcon consistently preferred attacking early-flowering plants within populations, thus increasing the relative fitness of late-flowering plants.
 Previous studies with this study system have focused on the relationship between oviposition and bud phenological state, and showed that females of Maculinea sp. prefer laying eggs on not fully developed buds, thereby increasing time available for brood feeding and development (Thomas & Elmes, 2001; Patricelli et al., 2011).
 In contrast, our study focused on the response of the predator to the timing of bud development of individuals, and showed that given the butterfly preference for a given phenological stage, plants starting bud development early in the season are more prone to be attacked by the butterfly than plants flowering late.
 This seems to result from a temporal match between early-flowering plants and the peak of fecundity of M. alcon, as butterflies flying early in the season have been shown to deposit higher number of eggs than those flying later (Arnaldo et al., 2014).
-The reason behind this is probably the occurrence of warmer temperatures at the beginning of the flight period, which could increase egg maturation and oviposition rates (Berger et al. 2008), as well as favor larval development (Audusseau et al. 2013).
+The reason behind this is probably the occurrence of warmer temperatures at the beginning of the flight period, which could increase egg maturation and oviposition rates (Berger et al., 2008), as well as favor larval development (Audusseau et al., 2013).
 On the other hand, higher temperatures could also increase abundance of ants, the second host of M. alcon, and this could have partly driven the evolution of a higher fecundity in early-flying butterflies.
 Our findings with G. pneumonanthe agree with previous studies demonstrating predator-mediated selection for late flowering (Pilson, 2000; Parachnowitsch & Caruso, 2008), although other studies (see review by Kolb et al., 2007) have reported predators selecting for both early and late flowering.
 In this system, the butterfly seed predator is responsible for shifting selection from early to late flowering phenology in its host plant.